mlettini/matthewlettini.me/src/work/harvest/iphone-app.md

 <div class="inner">

-I lead the product design for Harvest for iPhone v2, alongside other product team members and a few engineers.
-Besides the design, this new version of the app contained a lot of improvements over the previous version, bringing more of the Harvest experience to customer’s mobile devices:
+I lead the product and UX design for Harvest for iPhone v2, alongside other product managers and a few engineers.
+Besides the updated design, this new version of the app contained many improvements over the previous version, bringing more of the Harvest experience to customer’s mobile devices:

 * A new “Team Status” report offered admins a way to know what their team is working on throughout the day.
 * Better offline support for when tracking time in places like a subway, as well as pull-to-refresh on demand.